 We use an individualized, one-on-one approach with students.
 As a part of our Test Prep Package, we provide a test prep book.
 Each student takes an initial diagnostic practice test at home under conditions that are as close as possible to actual testing conditions.
 (In-office test monitoring is available at extra cost.)

 When the answer sheets are returned to us (either via email or in person), we score the test and our test prep specialists analyze the errors.
 If the student chooses to write an essay, which is optional for the ACT and SAT, it is evaluated as well, at an additional cost.

-Different tutors are used for verbal/reading and math concepts/calculation.
+Different tutors are used for verbal/reading/English and math concepts/calculation.
 Individual one-on-one sessions are then scheduled with the appropriate tutor(s), to focus on areas that need attention.

 In a typical session, the tutor works with the student to strengthen areas of weakness and discusses how to zero-in on the desired responses, pointing out commonly-asked types of questions.
 The tutor also explains tips for working against the clock and addresses other useful test-taking strategies.

-Test preparation has other perks for students: increased comfort with test-taking in general and a thorough review of needed areas of concentration (mathematics, vocabulary and/or reading comprehension).
+Test preparation has other perks for students: increased comfort with test-taking in general and a thorough review of needed areas of concentration (mathematics, vocabulary, English structure and/or reading comprehension).

 We recommend taking the diagnostic test at least two months prior to any scheduled exam.
 This affords time to refresh the student’s memory, review

 skills and learn test-taking strategies.
-It also makes scheduling easier, because times available to meet with tutors become scarcer as test dates approach.
+It also makes scheduling easier, because times available to meet with tutors become less available as test dates approach.